 Hawaii, North Dakota, Indiana, Mississippi, and Nevada haven't clearly established themselves either for or against the seat belt defense.

-The rest of the states do not permit the seat belt defense: Alabama, Arkansas, Connecticut, Delaware, Idaho, Illinois, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington D.C., and Wyoming.
+The rest of the states do not permit the seat belt defense: Alabama, Arkansas, Connecticut, Delaware, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington D.C., and Wyoming.

 It should also be noted that some jurisdictions limit the potential reduction in damages.
 Iowa, Michigan, Missouri, Oregon, and Wisconsin are examples of jurisdictions that limit the use of the defense.